 Brochure designed by Kathy Avery; photography provided by the artists.

-Roderick Mead: Looking Being The lines, Roswell Museum and Art center, 2016.
+Roderick Mead: Looking Between the Lines.
+Exhibition brochure, Roswell Museum and Art Center, 2016.

-Originally from New Jersey, Roderick Mead (1900-1971) spent several years in Paris, where he became involved with the experimental printmaking collective Atelier 17.
-Through this affiliation, Mead developed a Surrealist-infused aesthetic.
+Originally from New Jersey, Roderick Mead (1900-1971) became involved with the experimental printmaking collective Atelier 17 while living in Paris, developing a Surrealist-infused aesthetic.
 After returning to the United States during World War II, Mead interpreted the landscapes of southeast New Mexico through a Surrealist lens, producing a distinctly modern interpretation of the Southwest.